Contents

 Getting to Castel Sant'Angelo

-A. Emperor Hadrian was the adopted successor of Trajan.
-Hadian ruled Rome from AD 117 to 138.
+Emperor Hadrian was the adopted successor of Trajan.
+Hadrian ruled Rome from AD 117 to 138.